technofocus-pte/azmlopsigntdepth/Lab 04 - Integrating Azure OpenAI service and AI service for Customer Engagement.md

     - Resource group - your resource existing resource group

-    - Location - West US / East US/East US 2 ( usually East US has high
+    - Location - West US / Central US / East US/East US 2 ( usually East US has high
   demand and deployment may fail).
 You can use the same location as the hub